franzkurt/franzkurt/README.md

 ![](https://img.icons8.com/bubbles/2x/inspection.png)
 ## Projects currently in work:
   - Crawler to webpages
+    - [x] Studying firewalls that are currenctly blocking scraper tools
+    - [ ] Learning about Radware and Perimeter X
+    - [ ] Defeating filters and CDNs blocks
   - Integration of databases with IPFS and LibP2P
+    - [x] Learning P2P principles
+    - [ ] Integrate IPFS onto Python tools
+    - [ ] Generate a generic database
   - Open database with EAN codes (barcodes)
+    - [x] Discover useful links
+    - [ ] Modify the Crawler to download info
+    - [ ] Generate a CSV with product's description
   - Learning tools to linux begginers (a friendly cli)
+    - [ ] Architect a cli tool to begginer install linux without fear
+    - [ ] Generate a PoC to present to someone
+    - [ ] Iteract with people presenting commands like netstat,ls,..
   - and the list go on...

 ![](https://img.icons8.com/bubbles/2x/internship.png)